 It makes good “business” sense to manufacture cosmetic products using Purified Water since it eliminates a possible source of chemical contaminants and microbiological organisms in their products which would render them adulterated.
 It also eliminates a source of minerals, ionic and reactive compounds which could alter the physical attributes of the product.
 This lowers the risk of rejected batches, product recalls and consumer dissatisfaction, all of which can impact any organization’s ‘bottom line’.

 Since nearly all users of Purified Water have a water purification system that is installed at their site, the design, monitoring and maintenance of the system is critical.
 It is important to understand that water, and any purification system that is used to produce Purified Water provides an excellent environment for microbial growth.
 Thus, the design of a water purification system is a crucial matter.
 A poorly designed and/or poorly monitored system can result in the contamination of the water that it produces.
 Design choices should be based upon the specific needs of the manufacturing site that the water purification system must support.
 Quality of water, rate of production, storage and distribution needs, ease of maintenance and cost all come into play when designing a water purification system.

-Why Choose CPT for your Production Water Testing?
+Why Choose CPTSM for your Production Water Testing?

-When it comes to Production Water for Cosmetics of any type, CPT can address your testing needs.
+When it comes to Production Water for Cosmetics of any type, CPTSM can address your testing needs.
 Our team of expert chemists and microbiologists can provide accurate testing, whether it be routine monitoring or testing support of validation activities.
 Consulting services are also available to assist you in identifying problems within your water purification system.
-Whatever your water testing needs, CPT is ready to lend assistance.
+Whatever your water testing needs, CPTSM is ready to lend assistance.

-Think of CPT as an extension of your Quality Team.
+Think of CPTSM as an extension of your Quality Team.
 Accurate testing conducted within a highly compliant testing environment.
 Contact us at your earliest convenience.